 |Not Applicable||No icon||Unidentifiable sensor signature version.
 This presents for macOS and Linux sensors.|

-The Actions column provides two actions that you can perform on the endpoint.
+The Actions column lists the actions that you can perform on the endpoint.

 Click the icon to investigate any events that have occurred on the endpoint.

-Click the > icon to open an Endpoint Details pane that provides more details about the selected endpoint.
+Click the > icon to open an Endpoint Details panel that provides more details about the selected endpoint.